nextapps-de/flexsearch/doc/export-import.md

 > When your index is too large you should use the default export/import mechanism.

+You'll need Javascript to create the serialized output.
+Alternatively just create a small Node.js script to build the output.

 As the first step populate the FlexSearch index with your contents.

 You have two options: